johnkeith/johnkeith.us/source/_posts/2014-01-01-my-treehouse-trial-and-travails.markdown

 Perhaps what Treehouse could do is offer a more informative Dashboard page.
 In the Welcome Home section of the web interface, current courses could be listed alongside the current track, accompanied by resume buttons.
 The same holds true on the iPad app - under the In Progress section, the current courses could also be visible and tapable.

 Treehouse is an awesome product and I'm excited about continuing to explore its many facets, but I do hope the Treehouse Team will tighten up some aspects of the experience.
-I believe the few small tweaks above could easily make Treehouse one of the best online learning platforms I have ever encountered.
+I believe the few small tweaks above could easily make Treehouse one of the best online learning platforms available for aspiring developers.